 While pipe repairs will be satisfactory to return the pipe to service, it will not prevent further damage due to future earthquakes (or large aftershocks).
 Unless the replacement pipe is seismically designed, the replacement pipe will remain vulnerable to damage in aftershocks or future earthquakes.
 It is recommended that seismic resistant pipes be installed in the Very High and High liquefaction zones, in areas closest to creek crossings, or where the pipe runs parallel to creeks such that the pipe will not leak or break under a 1% soil strain.
-Pipe replacements can be installed piece-meal post-earthquake or done prior to future earthquakes as part of a planned pipe replacement program, it is recommended that the liquefaction hazards are first quantified.
+Pipe replacements can be installed piece-meal post-earthquake or done prior to future earthquakes as part of a planned pipe replacement program.
+If replaced as part of a planned pipe replacement program, it is recommended that the liquefaction hazards are first quantified.